eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 There's no ranked data to pour through, to see if maybe those who approved both or neither actually preferred Bob to Jones.
 The 100 votes a third candidate Alice got weren't votes that "could have gone to Bob instead", as could be claimed under plurality.
 Exactly 50 more voters approved Jones and not Bob than Bob and not Jones.
 50 more voters had the choice to approve Bob alongside Jones, they had the pen in their hand and looked at the box, and they chose not to.
 Jones can rightly say, "Skill issue, Bob.
 Try being more acceptable next time."

 In an age where trust in our institutions and elections are at an all-time low, having a voting system that can provide such a guarantee is invaluable.
-Approval Voting is not just [mathematically elegant](../approval/){:target="_blank"}, it's not just [the most practical and cost-effective solution for our electoral problems](../practicalapproval/){:target="_blank"}, it is the only voting system that can guarantee an unassailable claim to victory for its winners in ALL elections.
+Approval voting is not just [mathematically elegant](../approval/){:target="_blank"}, it's not just [the most practical and cost-effective solution for our electoral problems](../practicalapproval/){:target="_blank"}, it is the only voting system that can guarantee an unassailable claim to victory for its winners in ALL elections.

 ## Appendix